RobinL311/topic-graphql/README.md

 Simple static tests with "MockedProvider" privided.

 Note:
-Update on Jan.29.2021:

-After a double check, I believe it would be more easy to do an auto one by server side.
-If we keep the @apollo/client, maybe we could preare a schema.json to have some old fasion work, but I dont thinnk it's a good approch, since we already have the '.graphql' file.

 Update on Jan.28.2021:
 1. Reafactor TopicItem & Topics
-2. Add tests for "MockedProvider", looks good.
+2. Add tests for "MockedProvider".
-3. Failed for "AutoMockedProvider".
-Thinking maybe we could wait more from Apollo Client.
-For now, for the auto testing part, it might be more easy we could do it when we refactor this project to client/server module.
-4. Since this is a toy project, still kept the "dependencies" I tried in package.json.
+3. Since this is a toy project, still kept the "dependencies" I tried in package.json.
 Just for reference.

 ## GraphQL Example